kiako-dev/Lua-Nomic/THESIS.md

   Sandbox.author = nil
   _G.author = nil
   if not is_ok then
-    print('The message failed to execute correctly:\n  ' .. errmsg)
+    respond('The message failed to execute correctly:\n  %s', errmsg) end end
-  end
-end
 ```